metzzo/Awesome/doc/language/language.md

-var myVariable2 is int -- explicit data types var myVariable3 is float -- explicit data types var myVariable4 is string -- explicit data types var as int a, b, c -- use one default datatype for all
+var myVariable2 is int -- explicit data types var myVariable3 is float -- explicit data types var myVariable4 is string -- explicit data types var is int a, b, c -- use one default datatype for all

 const myConst = 100 -- not mutatable

 var myArray is array of int = new array[10] of int -- int array var myArrayBig is array of array of int = new array[20] of array[10] of int -- 2 dim array
 ```

 ### Functions